blockchaingate/kblib/kblib.md

 ### kanban.signTransaction
 ```
-kanbanwebapi.kanban.signTransaction(transactionOptions)
+kblib.kanban.signTransaction(transactionOptions)
 ```
 Signs a transaction with the private key of the given address.
 If the given address is a local unlocked account, the transaction will be signed locally.
 #### Parameters
  - <b>transactionOptions</b> - transaction Object - The transaction object to send:
       * <b>from</b> - String|Number: The address for the sending account.
-Uses the kanbanwebapi.kanban.defaultAccount property, if not specified.
-Or an address or index of a local wallet in kanbanwebapi.kanban.accounts.wallet
+Uses the kblib.kanban.defaultAccount property, if not specified.
+Or an address or index of a local wallet in kblib.kanban.accounts.wallet
       * <b>nonce</b> - String: (optional) The nonce to use when signing this transaction.
-Default will use kanbanwebapi.kanban.getTransactionCount().
+Default will use kblib.kanban.getTransactionCount().
       * <b>chainId</b> - String: (optional) The chain id to use when signing this transaction.
-Default will use kanbanwebapi.kanban.net.getId().
+Default will use kblib.kanban.net.getId().
       * <b>to</b> - String: (optional) The receiver of the transaction, can be empty when deploying a contract.
       * <b>data</b> - String: (optional) The call data of the transaction, can be empty for simple value transfers.
       * <b>value</b> - String: (optional) The value of the transaction in wei.
-      * <b>gasPrice</b> - String: (optional) The gas price set by this transaction, if empty, it will use kanbanwebapi.kanban.gasPrice()
+      * <b>gasPrice</b> - String: (optional) The gas price set by this transaction, if empty, it will use kblib.kanban.gasPrice()
       * <b>gas</b> - String: The gas provided by the transaction.
  - <b>address</b>  - String - (optional) The account address

 #### Return Type
  - Object :
-   * <b>raw</b> - String - The RLP encoded transaction, ready to be sent using kanbanwebapi.kanban.sendSignedTransaction
+   * <b>raw</b> - String - The RLP encoded transaction, ready to be sent using kblib.kanban.sendSignedTransaction
    * <b>tx</b> - Object :
       + <b>nonce</b> - String - The nonce to used when signing this transaction as a hexadecimal string
       + <b>gasPrice</b> - String - The gas price set by this transaction in hexadecimal format